finteger/finteger.github.io/learning/user-input.md

 `obscureText` that turns each letter into a `readOnly` circle as its entered and `readOnly` which prevents the user from changing the text.

-{% render docs/code-and-image.md,
-image:"fwe/user-input/TextField.gif",
-caption: "This figure shows text being typed into a TextField with a selected border and label."
-alt: "A GIF of a text field with the label \"Mascot Name\", purple focus border and the phrase \"Dash the hummingbird\" being typed in." code:"
 ```dart
 final TextEditingController _controller = TextEditingController();